 Today we are going to talk about 7 ways to outsmart your food cravings.
-We all get them, and that's normal.
-I’m craving coffee ice cream as I write this!
-Cravings are sudden, hard-to-ignore urges for particular foods.
-And let’s face it: if you’re like most of us, you’re probably not getting cravings for the food you should
+We all get them, and that's normal!
+Cravings are sudden, hard-to-ignore urges for a particular food.
+And let’s face it: if you’re like most of us, you’re probably not getting cravings for the food you should be eating.

 Here are a few of my go-to tips.

 1) Reach for a glass of water when you feel hungry.When you get a craving for food, it could actually be your body telling you that you’re thirsty.
 Instead of feeding into your craving immediately, try reaching for a glass of water and see if you’re still hungry in 20–30 minutes.